jeskodes/word-scramble/README.md

 </br>

 - **Fixes**

 1. Make input textbox visible throughout.
-This resulted in two further bugs:
-    - The target word persisted and any press on “Enter” resulted in getting an infinite number of correct scores on the same correct guess.
-    - The input (inWord) could be displayed but was disabled.
+This resulted in two further bugs: - The target word persisted and any press on “Enter” resulted in getting an infinite number of correct scores on the same correct guess. - The input (inWord) could be displayed but was disabled.
 <p align = "center">
   <img src="documentation\fix1-bug-ax-tab.png" width="60%"/>
 </p>

 2. Added eventListener to stop default behaviour when pressing Enter - did not fix(removed).
 3. Separated out functions to create a separate function after winChecker().
 4. Added `btn.onfocus();` after function checked if words matched - this worked to automatically focus on the button but did not fix the bug.

 - **Result**
 - Unable to fix the bug.
 This would be targeted in later versions.
 It is disappointing that Animal Scramble V1 is not accessible using tab controls.

+- The player guesses correctly or incorrectly.
+- **BUG** The output does not unscramble the word, even if they guess incorrectly so the player won't know what the right answer was.
+- **Fix**

 ### Verification